fredgj/mom/README.rst

 keyword arguments dictionary to decorate_with, in case you have any keyword arguemnts to pass.

-First, lets write a simple decorator with two default arguments:
+First, lets write a simple decorator with two default arguments.
 In the reality there are three default arguments, but *func* will be overwritten from wrapper inside the else part if *msg1* and/or *msg2* have a value.